 18 Hess Street South, Hamilton

 18 Hess St. South is two vintage houses which have been combined into a functional 5,200 sq. ft. restaurant space located on the westerly edge of the downtown core area of Hamilton.
-This handsome property, previously leased to Ora Italian Kitchen + Bar, was acquired by Malcolm in November of 2021 and is now looking for new tenants.
+This handsome property, previously leased to Ora Italian Kitchen + Bar, was acquired by Malcolm in November of 2021 and sold in 2022.

 53 Augusta Street, Hamilton